-The Escoto Family Story
+The Green Family

-Told by Lisa (Mom)
+Told by Kara (Mom)

 Elena loved her weekends at Jill’s House in Tysons and later experienced camp weekends at Blue Ridge, where she thrived being outdoors.
 Blue Ridge was her happy place—smaller, quieter, and full of exciting experiences like hayrides and visits from therapy dogs.
 She especially loved seeing the horses (from a safe distance—they’re a little too big for her taste!) and spending time with staff who shared her excitement and energy.
 She felt completely at home there.